Li-Tian/neo/Documentation/articles/blockchain/account_asset.md

 ### **Account**

 In NEO, the account model and UTXO model coexist.
-Accounts record the UTXO-type global assets, and NEP5 TOKEN-type assets also.
+Accounts record the UTXO-type global assets.
-NEO网络中，账户(account)模型和UTXO模型并存。账户记录了UTXO类型的全局资产的用户资金和用户投票。

 | Size | Field  | Type | Descriptoin |
 |--|-------|-----|------|